asukiaaa/clj-opencv-clj-project-example/README.md

-# clj-opencv-maven-example
+# clj-opencv-clj-project--example
-Clojure application to use opencv via maven repository.
+Clojure application to use opencv on clj project repository.

 # Requirement